 Design and Ports

-Sony, known for embracing black as the primary color of its consoles, took a bold step by introducing a two-tone colossal tower of matte white cover and glossy black interior with the PS5.
+Sony, known for embracing black as the primary color of its consoles, took a bold step by introducing a two-tone colossal tower with a matte white cover and glossy black interior with the PS5.

 The console measures 15.4 x 10.2 x 4.1 inches if you opt for the version with a 4K Blu-ray drive and is slightly slimmer, but not by much if you go for the digital version.